bryan-at-looker/embed-sdk-sko-markdown/section5.md

   }
 }
 ```
+The function above does the following.
+1. Flips the color of the icon after click
+2. Flips the value associated to the icon (we are using this to track state)
+3. Uses the value to determine if we are swapping from or to the original vis config
+4. After applying the visualization options, we use `.setOptions()` through the `element` object.

-Call function to swap on click; in `demo.ts` in the setupDashboard, at the end of the function at line XX.
+The last piece is to call function to swap when the click; in `demo.ts` at the end of setupDashboard function, place this

 ```js
   const donut_icon = document.getElementById('vis-swap')